Last Updated on 05/11/2023 by Glynn Willard

 Jack Up The Rig And Change A Tire

 I realize this is a pain, but do it anyway.
-The more comfortable you are with changing a tire on your specific rig, the better.
+The more comfortable you and a family member are with changing a tire on your specific rig, the better.
 Especially on the highway.

-I’ve actually heard of individuals being sent home with their new rig and the spare tire didn’t fit the hub.
-This is a factory error and can be easily corrected if you practice in the driveway before your first outing.
+I’ve heard of individuals being sent home with their new rig and the spare tire didn’t fit the hub.
+This is a factory error and can be easily corrected if you practice in the driveway before your next RV trip.

 Learn About Your Suspension System

 There are a lot of different systems on the market.
-Manufacturers (assemblers) use different variations, so make it a point to research the type that your rig is equipped with.
+Manufacturers (assemblers) use different variations, so make it a point to research the type of suspension that your rig is equipped with.

 If it has wet bolts, buy a grease gun and learn how to grease them.
-It’s too easy not to do.
+It’s an easy process.
 Also, note that for the grease to make it all the way through, the pressure has to be off the suspension.

 This means jacking up the frame on that side enough to release the tension.
-Again, an easy job.
+Again, an easy job with no additional cost.
+There’s no reason to pay an RV service shop for this job.

 Learn What Your GVWR And CCC Are

-Your rig has a very specific number for it’s max weight.
+Your rig has a very specific number for its max weight.
 This is your GVWR.
-The difference between what your rig weighs empty and the GVWR equates your CCC (cargo carrying capacity).
+The difference between what your rig weighs empty and the GVWR equates to your CCC (cargo carrying capacity).

-Getting your rig weighed when it’s full is a very good idea, but not always convenient.
+Getting your rig weighed when it’s full of the basic items is a very good idea, but not always convenient.
 So, at least figure out how much weight including water and additional features (solar panels, batteries, etc.) you can add to the rig before it exceeds GVWR.

 Also, if you’re in an accident and it’s determined you’re overloaded, your insurance company may not compensate you (or anyone) for losses.